victxrrr/thesis/section_3/parallel_methods.typ

 === MPI

-MPI (Message Passing Interface) @MPI-standard is the standard solution for implementing distributed memory parallel programming.
-This library interface enables both data and task parallelism, i.e., executing subprograms in parallel.
+MPI (Message Passing Interface) @MPI-standard is the standard solution for implementing parallel programming adopting the distributed memory paradigm.
+This library interface enables both data and _task parallelism_, i.e., executing whole subprograms in parallel.
 In this paradigm, MPI processes cannot access each other's data directly, as memory is distributed either virtually or physically.
-Therefore, processes must perform communication operations—one-sided, point-to-point, or collective—to exchange data.
+Therefore, processes must perform communication operations, namely one-sided, point-to-point, or collective, to exchange data.

-The distributed memory model also requires an initial partitioning of data, such as the mesh in shallow water equation (SWE) solvers.
+The distributed memory model also requires an initial partitioning of data, such as the mesh in SWE solvers.
 In such cases, authors often rely on external libraries like METIS @metis to partition the domain in a way that minimizes inter-process communication.
 Although MPI can be used on a single multiprocessor system, it truly demonstrates its power when deployed across a cluster of CPU nodes.